ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 disclaimer: opinion
 ---

 Since the stormy days of The DAO Fork, Ethereum Classic has persisted and it's community has coaleased around a number ideas, with the most fundamental but difficult to pin down being _decentralization_.
-This piece will attempt to lay out the case for decentralization; the what, why, and how of this illusive but vital ingreedient that is the key to human flourishing.

 > Decentralized, Immutable, Unstoppable.
 >
 > - Ethereum Classic Website, 2016

 This series of buzzwords is actually a recipie for unlocking the value potential of blockchain technology; first you need decentralization, which enables immutability, which in turn enables unstoppability, making possible the [bright future](/why-classic/code-is-law) we discussed earlier.

+This section will attempt to lay out the case for decentralization; the what, why, and how of an illusive but vital ingreedient that is the key to reaching the next level of civilization.

 ## Quantifying Decentralization